 As we know, our state is a popular retreat, especially in the summer.
 A man synonymous with the word ‘invention’ escaped the frigid New Jersey winters by heading to Fort Myers.
 It was there that, in 1879, Edison created the first reliable incandescent light bulb.

 Lit lanterns were cast forever into the darkness, replaced with the flipped light switch on the industrial revolution.
 Now, Edison didn’t technically invent electric light; there were 20 inventors that possessed patents for incandescents at the time.
 However, it was a combination of Edison’s advanced carbonized filament in his design and his aggressive marketing techniques that saw his work widely adapted.
-He also had the bright idea to continue enhancing electric lightning by improving electric generation, developing commercial power utility, and introducing the first electric meter.
+He also had the bright idea to continue enhancing electric lighting by improving electric generation, developing commercial power utility, and introducing the first electric meter.

 Gatorade is great, but it’s only going to do so much to combat the heat of a locker room after the game.